hoangduytran/blender-manual/manual/sculpt_paint/sculpting/introduction/visibility_masking_face_sets.rst

 .. figure:: /images/sculpt-paint_sculpting_editing_face_set_example.png

-Face Sets are used to group your mesh into differently colored faces, which can then be quickly hidden or shown like mentioned above.
+Face sets are used to group your mesh into differently colored faces, which can then be quickly hidden or shown like mentioned above.
 They can also be used for fast mask creation via the :ref:`Mask Expand <bpy.ops.sculpt.expand>`.
 :ref:`Face Set Expand <face_set_expand>` is also useful for creating, editing and joining face sets.